ICAR-BIOINFORMATICS/GCVirolens/README.md

 # GCVirolens
-Gene-wise GC content Analysis of Virus Genome
+A Graphical Tool for Investigating Gene-Level GC Content Dynamics in Viral Genomes (Gene-wise GC content Analysis of Viral Genome)

 GCVirolens, a GUI-based software to extract the GC content variations among the genes of the input virus genomes.
 GCVirolens tool is a standalone Windows-based bioinformatics software developed in Python that is publicly available at github_link.